TheJacksonLaboratory/crf_nextflow_basics/README.md

 ln -s $(pwd)/nextflow ~/bin
 cd
-which nextflow      ## should point back to ~/bin nextflow -v         ## check install by invoking nextflow, getting version
+which nextflow      ## should point back to ~/bin nextflow -v         ## check install by invoking Nextflow, getting version

 ```

 ---

-## Running nextflow
+## Running Nextflow

 Each script can be run using the syntax: `nextflow run hello_<x>.nf`.
 This
   will result in the hidden file `.nextflow.log`, the hidden subdirectory
   `.nextflow/` and the subdirectory `work/` being created in the directory from which
-  nextflow was invoked.
+  Nextflow was invoked.
 The `.nextflow.log` file can be consulted for details
   in the case of errors.
-The `.nextflow` directory is used by nextflow itself,
+The `.nextflow` directory is used by Nextflow itself,
   and the `work/` directory contains a separate subdirectory for every execution
   of every process.
 Each such subdirectory will have a series of hidden files
   matching the pattern `.command.*`, as well as a file named `.exitcode` which